 “Worry” comes from the Old English wyrgan, meaning “to strangle.”
 Could it be any clearer?
 The abundant flow of life, fully streaming in this moment, choked and syphoned to a miserable dribble.

 There’s a simple but eternal sentence spoken by Jesus in what we call his Sermon on the Mount.
 “Which one of you by worrying can add a single hour to your life?”
 The genius is in that word “hour.”
 Not years, months, even days.
 Our futile anxiety cannot add a single hour!
 As Jesus said, “Let those who have ears really hear!”

-RESENTMENT, ANGER, UN-FORGIVENESS: they infuse our world with poison.
+RESENTMENT.
+Call it by any name – anger or unforgiveness – it infuses our world with poison.
 “Resentment” comes from the Latin sentire, meaning “to feel.”
 So, at its root, resentment means to re-feel or re-experience negative emotions from a prior wound.
 That injury may have come from a very real transgression against us.
 It may simply be self-scarring from our prideful egos.
 It may be self-incrimination for chances we have missed and mistakes we have made.
 Whatever the content of our re-feeling, the result is cancerous.

 HERE’S THE REASON FOR THIS POST.
 We must find ways to slay these two Goliaths on a daily basis.
-If you think of life (I HOPE YOU DO!) as learning to treasure every day, our fullness of existence depends on this.
+If you think of life (I hope you do!) as learning to treasure every day, our fullness of existence depends on this.